LaN-Tran/Automate_Lab_Instrument/README.md

     - 2.3.2 refer to [2] (above), **SCPI** command works for any instrument through the VISA driver.
 That means, besides **TSP** commands of Keithley 2600B series, **SCPI** could be used as an alternative.

       - upload `.tsp` script to Keithley SMU through python visa: https://www.tek.com/de/documents/application-note/harness-the-power-of-tsp-toolkit-software - see **Application Example**

+      - managing scripts loaded in the Keithley SMU: **2600BS-901-01F_2600B_Reference_Aug2021.pdf- section: Create and load a script**